Next Day Air: Plot

 Leo works for Next Day Air (NDA), a package delivery company, where his mother happens to be his boss, but is at risk of getting fired for any more mistakes.
 While delivering a package addressed to Jesus in apartment 303, Leo accidentally delivers it to apartment 302.
 Before Leo can leave Jesus asks if Leo has the package and gets worried when he is empty-handed.
 Guch and Brody, two inept criminals, open the package and find ten bricks of cocaine hidden in a clay pot.
 Brody remembers that his cousin, Shavoo, has cut cocaine before.
 Shavoo and his partner, Buddy, come to Guch's apartment and settle on $15,000 a brick.

 Bodega, Jesus's boss and original sender of the package, calls to confirm the package was delivered.
 Jesus tells Bodega it was not delivered even though the tracking information says otherwise.
 Jesus is concerned that Bodega is going to kill him and assumes that Leo stole the package.
-While searching Jesus tells Chita that his previous boss was killed because of a similar situation.
-Jesus and Chita find Eric, another employee of NDA, who they hold at gunpoint and steal his watch.
+While searching Jesus tells Chita that his previous boss was killed by Bodega and Rhino because of a similar situation, which led to Jesus working for him now.
+Jesus and Chita find Eric, another employee of NDA, who they hold at gunpoint and steal his watch (ironically, Eric stole the watch from a package he was supposed to deliver).
 Finally realizing that it is not Leo they continue their search.